hpylieva/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Try regularization.
   - Try a different model that is suitable for your data.
 - You should try the previous two points until you have a low bias and low variance.
-- In the older days before deep learning, there was a "Bias/variance tradeoff".
-But because now you have more options/tools for solving the bias and variance problem its really helpful to use deep learning.
+- In the older days before deep learning, there was a "Bias/variance tradeoff" (if we increase bias, then we decrease variance).
+But now we can tweak bias without hurting variance and vice versa.
+In DL we have more optiions of increasing bias and variance.
 - Training a bigger neural network never hurts.

 ### Regularization